glorialulu/TSNet/docs/transient.rst

 The results will be returned to the transient model (tm) object, and then stored in the 'Tnet1.obj' file for the easiness of retrieval.

-In this section, an overview of modeling boundary conditions and the solution approaches is presented, based on the following literature [LAJW99]_ , [MISI08]_, [WYSS93]_.
+In the following sections, an overview of the solution approaches and boundary conditions is presented, based on the following literature [LAJW99]_ , [MISI08]_, [WYSS93]_.

 Governing Equations and Numerical Schemes